wkhaliddev/socket-python/myproject/README.md

 #### Client
 ```
-python client.py 3
+python client.py
 ```
-Here, argument denotes the number of images to send
+No Arguments in any Server ot Client Callings